mbilker/cypher/README.md

+# Cypher
-# Email PGP - Matt Bilker <me@mbilker.us>
+## Matt Bilker <me@mbilker.us>

-**HIGHLY VOLATILE**
+**SLIGHTLY VOLATILE**

 Small package for decrypting PGP-encrypted email.

 -   Works with Facebook PGP, OS X GPGTools, and command line GnuPG
+-   Encryption using PGP public keys
--   Encryption using Keybase tracked users to allow for easy selection for users
+-   Keybase integration with tracked users to allow for easy selection for users

-Also, *currently* you need to stick your encrypted secret key at `$HOME/gpgkey`.
-I am working on configuration options.

-**No** spec tests are available for this package at the moment.
+**Incomplete** spec tests are available for this package at the moment.
 I have not fully designed them yet.

 **Do not** trust the security of this package.
 It is not audited, fully tested,